j3ffyang/container/docs/20190629_no_inet_deploy.md

 # Install Kubernetes without Internet Connection or Behind Proxy

 #### Document Objective

+Under a circumstance of lack of internet access or through a dedicated proxy, how to install and configure the following
 - Ubuntu local repository
 - apt install through proxy
 - curl/ wget through proxy
 - Docker through proxy
 - Kubernetes through proxy
+- Helm and charts repo

 ## Ubuntu 18.04 LTS Repo